yswa-var/GlowUp-Goals/Docs/HighLevel.md

 Usability

-The interface is intuitive, with a clean design optimized for ADHD users (minimal distractions, clear fonts, high contrast).
+The interface is intuitive, with a clean design optimized for productivity (minimal distractions, clear fonts, high contrast).
 The app is accessible on desktop and mobile browsers (responsive design).
 Chat commands are simple and forgiving (e.g., natural language parsing for task creation).